Undergraduate course information

 Any student or staff member involved in an accident, injury or incident while on clinical placement must complete a standard accident/incident form.
 Both the student and their supervising facilitator or educator are required to complete the form, in addition to any other form/s required by the facility.

-If an injury sustained by a student raises doubts about the student's ability to attend subsequent nursing or midwifery practice experiences, the matter should be referred to the Director of Clinical Practice.
+If an injury sustained by a student raises doubts about the student's ability to attend subsequent nursing or midwifery practice experiences, the matter should be referred to the Manager Clinical Liaison.

 The Nursing and Midwifery Board of Australia requires students to undertake a specified number of nursing or midwifery practice hours.
-One hundred per cent attendance on practice is required.
-Students who experience unforseen illness or misadventure, as per UTS rule 8.3, are required to complete a special consideration form.
+One hundred per cent attendance on practice is required, excluding public holidays.
+Students who experience unforseen illness or misadventure, as per UTS rule 8.3, are required to complete a special consideration application.

 Students in this category may then be offered completion of nursing or midwifery practice at the next available relevant placement.
 Should a student fail to complete all nursing practice hours for any other reason, including work or social commitments, they will not be offered the opportunity to complete their nursing practice hours, and run the risk of failing the subject.